abntex/biblatex-abnt/README.md

 Permission is granted to copy, distribute and/or modify this software under the terms of the LaTeX Project Public License, version 1.3c (http://www.latex-project.org/lppl.txt).
-The current maintainer is Philip Kime (Â© 2016).
+The current maintainer is Daniel B. Marques.

 ----------